Mharbulous/Paginator/docs/stories/story-1.2.md

     * WHEN the underlying implementation is reviewed.
     * THEN all interactive functionality (button clicks, dimension/margin updates, CSS variable manipulation) is confirmed to be implemented using JavaScript.
     * AND the JavaScript code is clean, well-commented, and efficiently manipulates the DOM and CSS Custom Properties.
-    * AND it is confirmed that only the dimensions of the skeuomorphic pages (controlled by `--pgntr-page-width-visual`, `--pgntr-page-height-visual`) and their surrounding margin (`--pgntr-page-margin`) are affected by the "+" and "-" buttons.
+    * AND it is confirmed that only the dimensions of the skeuomorphic pages (controlled by `--pgntr-page-width-visual`, `--pgntr-page-height-visual`) and their surrounding margin (`--pgntr-page-inset`) are affected by the "+" and "-" buttons.

 * **AC6: Browser Information Display Correct:**
     * GIVEN the `demonstration.html` page is loaded